Events & Programs

 - Members: $5.00 Non-members: $8.00

 We meet near the main parking lot.
-If you arrive late we are typically by the pond for the first 15-20 minutes before heading out.
+If you arrive late we are typically by the pond for the first 15-20 minutes before heading into the West Meadow.

 One of the best places in southern Maine for a close view of migrating songbirds—particularly warblers—is Portland’s Evergreen Cemetery.
 At the height of the migration season in mid-May it’s possible to see more than 20 warbler species in a single morning.

 We will meet near the pond in the back of the cemetery.
 Here is a map of our meeting place (park near marker “B”).
 The walk will continue if there is a light rain, but we will cancel if there is a steady downpour.

 Leader: Doug Hitchcox is the staff naturalist at Maine Audubon’s Gilsland Farm Center.
 Evergreen is a particular favorite spot of his: the location where he spent hours, many years ago, before high school learning warblers for the first time.

 This small Portland park features a surprising assortment of habitats and provides a welcome refuge for migrant and nesting birds.
 Join us for some outstanding morning birding.